Who We Are

-The American Association of Tissue Banks (AATB) is a professional, non-profit, scientific and educational organization.
-It is the only national tissue banking organization in the United States, and its membership totals more than 130 accredited tissue banks and 2,000 individual members.
-These banks recover tissue from more than 30,000 donors and distribute in excess of two million allografts for more than 1.75 million tissue transplants performed annually in the U.S. The overwhelming majority of the human tissue distributed for these transplants comes from AATB-accredited tissue banks.
+The American Association of Tissue Banks (AATB) is a professional, non-profit, scientific, and educational organization.
+It is the only national tissue banking organization in the United States, and its membership totals approximately 120 accredited tissue banks and 2,000 individual members.
+These banks recover tissue from more than 58,000 donors and distribute in excess of 3.3 million allografts for more than 2.5 million tissue transplants performed annually in the US.
+The overwhelming majority of the human tissue distributed for these transplants comes from AATB-accredited tissue banks.

 The Association was founded in 1976 by a group of doctors and scientists who had started in 1949 our nation's first tissue bank, the United States Navy Tissue Bank.
 Recognizing the increasing use of human tissue for transplant, these individuals saw the need for a national organization to develop standards, promote ethics and increase donations.

 Since its beginning, the AATB has been dedicated to improving and saving lives by promoting the safety, quality and availability of donated human tissue.
 To fulfill that mission, the AATB publishes standards, accredits tissue banks and certifies personnel.
 The association also interacts with regulatory agencies and conducts educational meetings.